sirinali07/Docker-and-Kubernetes-Edifecs/Multi Stage Build/Readme.md

+## 🚀 Multistage Build
+A multistage build in Docker is a technique that allows you to use multiple FROM statements in a single Dockerfile, separating the build environment from the runtime environment.

+This helps:
+✅ optimize image size
+✅ improve security
+✅ reduce complexity

 ## 🏗 Lab: Build & Run Node.js App in Docker (with Intro to Multistage Builds)

 ### 📁 Step 0: Create Project Files